Ned's Atomic Dustbin: History

 In March 1991, Ned's Atomic Dustbin found themselves in the UK top 20 with their next single, "Happy", their Sony/Furtive debut.
 It reached No. 16 and earned the band the first of two Top of the Pops appearances.
-They released their debut album God Fodder shortly afterwards, in April 1991, which made No. 4 in the UK top 40 albums chart.
+They released their debut album God Fodder shortly afterwards, in April 1991, which made No. 4 in the UK albums chart.
 In July 1991, British music magazine NME noted that the band were, along with The KLF, Seal, The La's and Electronic, making their mark in the United States.
 The band released a new UK single, "Trust", towards the end of 1991, while America got the God Fodder versions of "Kill Your Television" and "Grey Cell Green", the video for the latter track proving to be a big hit on MTV's taste-making alternative show 120 Minutes.
 During 1991, the group toured around the world with, amongst others, Mega City Four, Senseless Things and Jesus Jones.
 They recorded their second album Are You Normal? in 1992, which was promoted by the singles "Not Sleeping Around", "Intact" and, in some European territories, "Walking Through Syrup".

 Having headlined the NME stage at the Glastonbury Festival in 1992, the band spent the next couple of years on a worldwide tour, releasing a compilation of older non-album material and two new tracks called "0.522" in 1994 before decamping to Wales to record their final album, Brainbloodvolume.
 While still retaining the band's trademark melodic sensibilities, this album boasted a heavier, more diverse sound than their previous releases, moving away from the distinctive twin bass set-up to incorporate samplers and keyboards.
 Sony released the album in America before the UK, meaning that most die-hard fans bought it on import.
 This damaged its UK chart position when it was eventually released domestically, increasing tensions between the band and their label.